cube-js/cube/docs/Schema/cube.md

 2. Check the `max` of any existing time dimension, if none exist…
 3. Check the count of rows for this cube.

 Result of `refreshKey` query itself is cached for 2 minutes by default.
+You can change it by passing [refreshKeyRenewalThreshold](@cubejs-backend-server-core#cubejs-server-core-create-options-orchestrator-options) option when configuring
+Cube.js Server.

 You can use existing timestamp from your tables.
 Make sure to select max timestamp in that case.